adhithin/P5Candyyyy/README.md

 ### Reviews and Ratings:

 Similar to the leaderboard, we set up a table for the reviews and ratings.
-Originally, this was just combined with the leaderboard, but since values and ideas were seperate, a new table was created <a href="https://github.com/adhithin/P5Candyyyy/blob/2cd317c8a0bb2203be14b4b2d60d673801f3fff6/views.py#L44"> here. </a>
++ reviews and ratings table set up <a href="https://github.com/adhithin/P5Candyyyy/blob/2cd317c8a0bb2203be14b4b2d60d673801f3fff6/views.py#L44"> here. </a>
++ the live <a href="http://arcadesmash.tk/ratings">running site </a>

 ## API